2019-2020 Legislative Priorities

 Oppose Additional Liquor Fees and Tax Increases

-The MRLA has been successful in preventing various efforts aimed at increasing or imposing additional fees on the foodservice industry associated with the license required to sell beer, wine and liquor in the state.
-The MRLA remains committed to opposing any and all efforts made to increase any fees on the foodservice industry.
+Over the past few years, the Michigan Liquor Control Commission (MLCC) has attempted to increase fees associated with the license required to sell beer, wine, and liquor in the state.
+The MRLA will continue to oppose all efforts made by the MLCC and the legislature to increase any fees on the business community.

 Oppose “Big Brother” Approach to Governmental Oversight

-The MRA was successful in defeating a legislative proposal that would have mandated that an employer whose employee are a resident of a city that imposed an income tax would now be responsible for the collection of the tax - even if the employer was not doing business in the city or did not maintain an establishment there.
-The MRLA will continue to fight to prevent this and similar legislation that places additional burdens on the business community.
+In years past, the MRLA has been successful in defeating a legislative proposal that would mandate an employer whose employees are residents of a city with an income tax, be responsible for the collection of the tax.
+Even if the employer was not doing business in the city or did not maintain an establishment there.